Vivekanandha21/DevSecOps-in-Action/README.md

 - **Security Integration** – Static and dynamic security analysis with **SonarQube, OWASP Dependency Check, and Trivy**.
 - **Monitoring & Observability** – Real-time insights using **Prometheus and Grafana**.

-This project is a **blueprint for building secure, automated, and scalable cloud-native applications** using the best DevSecOps practices. 🚀
+This project is a **Blueprint for Building Secure, Automated, and Scalable Cloud-Native Applications** using the best DevSecOps practices. 🚀

 ## 🛠️ **Tools & Technologies Used**
 - **Infrastructure as Code**: 🏗️ Terraform